smart-move-media/adjust-video-speed/CONTRIBUTING.md

 # Contributing

-Video Speed Controller is an open source project licensed under the MIT license with many contributors.
+"Adjust Video Speed" is an open source project licensed under the MIT license with many contributors.
 Contributions are welcome, and greatly appreciated.

 If you would like to help, getting started is easy.